kobnoy007/ansibe-wordpress/README.md

 # ansibe-wordpress
-playbook to install wordpress with nginx php environment
+playbook to install wordpress with nginx php mysql environment

+-- Only beta version --

 Note !! what to have

 1. Server with ansible and git.
+2. in version beta Need to manaul config mysql

 ---